Understanding Scenes

 - Sleeping: Scenes that describe someone sleeping in or having claimed a bed are not appropriate.

 • Why Not: if a criminal is sleeping in a bed, a lawman should be able to wake and arrest them.
 Instead, there should be a scene of a Local (Witness) saying said person was seen skulking about and is likely sleeping somewhere near-by.
 This encourages investigation without powergaming that someone is sleeping somewhere right in front of them but is untouchable because they are not actually there.
-This is also true for Beds that are public access, like in hotel rooms.
-You shouldn't leave a scene that a bed is claimed when you're not there to RP with.
+This is also true for Beds that are public access, like in hotel rooms and hospital beds.
+You shouldn't leave a scene that a bed is claimed when you're not there to RP with, as your inaccessible character is taking away from active players who may need the bed for their RP.

 - PowerGaming Scenes: These are scenes that describe how someone must react or feel once encountering the scene.